-While Medicare Advantage gets a lot of attention these days, almost a quarter of beneficiaries are expected to choose Medicare supplement plans in 2016, according to the Kaiser Family Foundation.
+While Medicare Advantage gets a lot of attention these days, almost a quarter of beneficiaries are expected to choose Medicare Supplement plans, according to the Kaiser Family Foundation.
 People who only have Parts A and B, also called traditional Medicare, could still be faced with a lot of cost-sharing because of copays and deductibles.
-Supplements help fill in the gaps for things that Parts A and B don’t cover, and that’s why it is sometimes called Medigap insurance.
+Medicare Supplement plans help fill in the gaps for things that Parts A and B don’t cover, and that’s why it is sometimes called Medigap plans.

-We are here to help you make good decisions about supplemental plans, Medicare Part D, and Medicare Advantage.
-Both prices and plan choices vary by county and state.
+We are here to help you make good decisions about Medicare Supplement plans, Medicare plan F, and Medicare Supplement plan G. Both prices and plan choices vary by county and state.
 Just find your state on the quote box on this page to get started with your comparison.

-In most states, supplements are sold by plan level.
+In most states, Medicare Supplement plans are sold by plan level.
 These are the levels:

 Original Medicare provides very broad coverage for hospital and medical bills.
 However, most covered services are covered at 80%.
 That means that the recipient needs to pay 20%, and this can add up to quite a bit of money for hospital bills and other services.
-Supplements help fill in the gaps for this cost-sharing.
-In some cases, supplements also pay for things that original Medicare doesn’t pay for at all.
+Medicare Supplement plans help fill in the gaps for this cost-sharing.
+In some cases, Medigap plans also pay for things that original Medicare doesn’t pay for at all.

-As you compare Medicare plans for 2016, you will probably notice these major insurance companies popping up a lot in your quotes:
+As you compare Medicare Supplement plans, you will probably notice these major insurance companies popping up a lot in your quotes:

-One thing to note is that all supplements are the same.
-For example, Plan F is the same from Cigna as it is from Bankers Life.
+One thing to note is that all Medicare Supplement plans are the same.
+For example, Plan F is the same for Cigna as it is from Bankers Life.
 For this reason, it is fine to just shop for the cheapest premium from a quality company.

 One of the most difficult things about Medicare is that today’s seniors face so many choices.
-Between a variety of different supplements, MA plans, and Part D plans, it can be hard to find the one that offers the right combination of premiums and benefits.
-We pride ourselves on providing the advice and online tools to help beneficiaries and their loved ones make good decisions.
+Between a variety of different Medicare Supplements, MA plans, and Part D plans, it can be hard to find the one that offers the right combination of premiums and benefits.
+We pride ourselves in providing the advice and online tools to help beneficiaries and their loved ones make good decisions.